paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 Humidity can only be present during the launch phase and all the phases on ground.
 Once the satellite is in space, there is no more humidity in the environment, and so no more humidity on the electronic equipment.
 Therefore, it is proposed to consider humidity in the mission profile only during the launch phase and the phases on ground.
 However, even if the influence of the humidity is light due to the low duration of this phase, the humidity has to be considered during this phase.
 Especially, the relative humidity factor may become predominant in mission profiles of satellites that include long storage periods before launch.
 That is why the values for relative humidity and temperature shall be determined with accuracy for long storage phases.

-In estimating relative humidity, it is important to consider the relative humidity actually experienced by the EEE components.
+In estimating relative humidity, it is important to consider the relative humidity actually experienced by the {term}`EEE` components.
 Change in humidity is a function of temperature.
 For a constant composition of the air, the humidity decreases as the temperature increases.
 The change in the relative humidity as a function of the temperature can be read from the following hygrothermal diagram.

 ```{figure} ../../../pictures/eee_figure4_4.png
 ---